North Manchester Public Library

 Statement of Community Needs and Goals

-The North Manchester Community has a population of 6,200 (2010 Census) and is located in Wabash County.
+The North Manchester Community has a population of 5,277 (2020 Census) and is located in Wabash County.
 North Manchester is a closely knit, family oriented community with a common love for the town and desire for the community to thrive into the future.
-The United States Census statistics, as of 2019, reports the town Race and Hispanic Origin population as predominantly white/Caucasian at 92%, Hispanic/Latino 6%, and Black/African American 1.7%.
+The United States Census statistics, as of 2020, reports the town's Race and Hispanic Origin population as predominantly white/Caucasian at 91.7%, Hispanic/Latino 3.7%, and Black/African American 4.1%.
+The town has an increasing senior population with two retirement facilities, Peabody Retirement Community and Timbercrest Senior Living Community.
+The 2020 Census reports that 24% of the population is age 65 and over.

-The library is fortunate to have extensive grounds and outside green space, however, it is minimally utilized.
-Survey and interview responses expressed a need to increase utilization of the library grounds for programming and services.
+The library is fortunate to have extensive grounds and outside green space, however, it is showing its age.
+Survey responses highlighted the need for repairs, updates and enhancements.

-From this assessment of community needs, four overarching areas of library service gaps have been identified from the compiled feedback.
+From this assessment of community needs, four overarching areas of library services have been identified from the compiled feedback.
 Mission supported goals and objectives for these overarching areas were developed in response: Library Building and Grounds, Technology, Outreach, and Programming.

 Assessment of Facilities, Services, Technology, and Operations